 Ecenaz Erdemir received her B.Sc. and M.Sc. degrees in Electrical and Electronics Engineering from Middle East Technical University (METU) in 2014 and 2017, respectively.
+She has completed her 6 month internship with Amazon Web Services (AWS) as an Applied Science Intern in 2021.
 She is now pursuing a Ph.D. in the Department of Electrical and Electronic Engineering at Imperial College London (ICL).
 She has done research on convex optimization, path planning and localization in wireless sensor networks.
-Her current research interests are on information theory, privacy/security and machine learning.
+Her current research interests are on information theory, privacy, cybersecurity, adversarial learning and reinforcement learning.

 You can follow her publications and citations on the Google Scholar page.